tapati93/Pedestrian-Count-in-Germany-Based-on-Covid-and-Weather/README.md

 # Pedestrian-Count-in-Germany-Based-on-Covid-and-Weather

 ## Introduction
-1.The number of pedestrians visiting a area is one of the most important aspects for retailers and stakeholders.
+1. The number of pedestrians visiting a area is one of the most important aspects for retailers and stakeholders.

-2.After an in-depth research we found that corona and weather are two factors that has had an adverse impact on the pedestrian count.
+2. After an in-depth research we found that corona and weather are two factors that has had an adverse impact on the pedestrian count.

-3.For the analysis of these factors we have used APIs provided by Hystreet.
+3. For the analysis of these factors we have used APIs provided by Hystreet.

-4.High Street Task Force is an alliance of marketing experts that provide data on pedestrian counts in different locations of Germany.
+4. High Street Task Force is an alliance of marketing experts that provide data on pedestrian counts in different locations of Germany.

 ## Business Queries
-1.To find the impact of Corona on the different city centers.
+1. To find the impact of Corona on the different city centers.

-2.To help our end users who are the retailers and stakeholders to invest at the right place and right time to gain profit.
+2. To help our end users who are the retailers and stakeholders to invest at the right place and right time to gain profit.

 ## Pipeline